 We got emails boycotting trade with France because of their Iraq intransigence.
 We heard constantly about the war, which seemed more difficult than early projections had forecast.
-Friendly fire deaths, downed helicopters, sandstorms, and questions about Rumsfeld and proper Army size brewed dismal clouds darkening our daily activity.
+'Friendly fire' deaths, downed helicopters, sandstorms, and questions about Rumsfeld and proper Army size brewed dismal clouds darkening daily activity.
 Some friends emailed about feelings, mostly of anxiety, and middle eastern intellectuals despaired that hatred for America would grow, even if the war succeeded.
 As coalition forces moved toward control, the public grew calmer and ridiculed inane “Freedom Fries.”

-I received color slides of 11 French cemeteries, maintained by the US, lined with “crosses, row on row” and tallies of Americans whose last trip involved no tourism: Normandy 10,944: Suresnes, 998; St. Michiel, 4437; Meuse-Argonne, 15,200; Lorraine, 10,933.
+I received color slides of 11 French cemeteries, maintained by the US, lined with “crosses, row on row” and tallies of young Americans whose last trip involved no tourism: Normandy 10,944: Suresnes, 998; St. Michiel, 4437; Meuse-Argonne, 15,200; Lorraine, 10,933.
 All 66,033 men were accounted for.
 Today the grass is neatly mowed below Old Glory.
 I hope to visit someday.

-In the meantime, London parks were literally bursting with blooms, we had a most unusual spell of warm sunny days, and outside my kitchen and studio, white cherry blossoms filled our window panes with brilliant white clusters.
+In the meantime, London parks were literally bursting with blooms, we had a most unusual spell of warm sunny days, and outside my kitchen and studio, white cherry blossoms filled our window panes with brilliant snowy clusters.
 Golden forsythia vied for attention.
 The roof garden and window boxes have come alive with color: Persephone has left Hades once again.
 Soon I was off to Nice with a friend and Mike joined us there from Estonia.
-After a meeting about anthrax, we all went to Monaco.
+After his meeting about anthrax, we all went to Monaco.

 The London Times published statistics by the Economic and Social Research Council on over 17,000 marriages.
 Wait until you’re 25, be educated, and marry someone whose parents stayed married.
 Cohabitation before marriage increased divorce rates.
 I mailed the article to our bachelor Patrick.
 A few days later I visited the US to see grandchildren and paint with my Seven Across buddies.
 It’s important that the grands know who I am!